 Looking for ideas to help mark the occasion?
 Here are some ways you can celebrate the ADA:

 Share on Social Media

 ADAanniversary.org encourages people to spread the word.
-On a social media platform of your choosing use #ADA30 and #ThanksToTheADA to share what the ADA means to you.
-Get creative and share any media of your choosing, such as a video, picture, or written word.
+On a social media platform of your choosing, use #ADA32 and #ThanksToTheADA to share what the ADA means to you.
+Get creative and share any media, such as a video, picture, or written word.

 Be sure the content you share is accessible to everyone.
-Include captions, audio description, descriptive links, alt text, transcripts, and adequate color contrast as needed.
+Include captions, audio description, descriptive links, alternative text, transcripts, and adequate color contrast as needed.

 If you don’t have your own ADA-related story, you can celebrate by lifting the voices of those with disabilities.
 With consent, you can share the content of those with disabilities or those who advocate for accessibility.
 In this way, you can show your support for the occasion and the community.